 Information on this page can be used as a general guide for adding a variety of library resource links to course content or D2L.
-Always feel free to contact your subject librarian or the Electronic Resources Librarian for more help.
+Always feel free to contact your subject librarian or the Electronic Resources Technician for more help.

 Linking to content means copy and pasting a persistent URL for a specific resource.